Mike Quigley (businessman)

-Michael Quigley AM (born 1953) is an Australian telecommunication business executive.
+Michael P. Quigley AM (born 1953) is an Australian telecommunication business executive.
 He was the first Chief Executive Officer of NBN Co.

 Career

 He studied at the University of New South Wales where he received a Bachelor of Science and Bachelor of Engineering (Hons 1).

 From 1971 to 2007 he worked for Alcatel, including the position of COO for the company's American arm.
 At Alcatel Australia he was responsible for Alcatel’s business in Australia and New Zealand and established an early focus on research and development and technical management.